srikarg/srikarg.github.io/_posts/2013-03-23-css-table-menu.markdown

 </table>
 {% endhighlight %}

+# The CSS

-and then we use the following CSS to style the table:
+Next, we'll use the following CSS to style the table:

 {% highlight css %}
 body {